xhypeDE/fnu/README.md

 # FNU
 A simple Bash-Script to deploy a Flask/Nginx server using Gunicorn on Ubuntu.

-This script has not been properly refined and tested as of yet and will be improved.
-Use at your own risk!

 To deploy simply make sure you have git installed on the ubuntu server to clone the repository.